TodorTodorov525/Elixir-course-summer-2019/lesson_0506.md

 Build upon the previous comprehension, giving the “Mrs ” title if the last name ends on “a”, otherwise use the other one

 6. Write a function which checks the number of elements in a tuple, if ther are more than 4 it should return "Shouldn't you use a list."

+7. Write a function that takes a list of numbers and calculates the product of all of them.

+8. Write a function takes a lsit of numbers and returns a new list containing only the even numbers.

+9. Write a function that takes a list of strings and concatenates all of them.

 # Homework